Classification Models

 maxLineSearchIterations — If you specify this option, the value must be a positive integer.
 This parameter controls the maximum allowed number of iterations when the model runs the line search part of the algorithm.
 This option defaults to 200.

-minLineSearchStepSize - If you specify this option, the value must be a positive floating point.
-This parameter controls the minimum step size that the line search algorithm ever takes.
+minLineSearchStepSize — If you specify this option, the value must be a positive floating point.
+This parameter controls the minimum step size the line search algorithm ever takes.
 This option defaults to 1e-5.

-samplesPerThread - If you specify this option, the value must be a positive integer.
-This parameter controls the target number of samples that are sent to each thread.
+samplesPerThread — If you specify this option, the value must be a positive integer.
+This parameter controls the target number of samples sent to each thread.
 Each thread independently computes a logistic regression model, and the threads are all combined at the end.
 This option defaults to 1 million.

 Model Type: SUPPORT VECTOR MACHINE

 The first N - 1 input columns are the features and must be numeric.
 The last column is the label and can be any arbitrary type.
+You must have at least one non-NULL label in the result set for model creation.

-For faster, lower quality models, reduce the popSize, initialIterations, and subsequentIterations options.
-Conversely, for slower, higher quality models, increase the values for these same options.
+For faster, lower-quality models, reduce the popSize, initialIterations, and subsequentIterations options.
+Conversely, for slower, higher-quality models, increase the values for these same options.

 metrics — If you set this option to true, the model also calculates the percentage of samples that are correctly classified by the model and saves this information in a catalog table.
 This option defaults to false.